 The only good thing that’s happened in this whole mass is I finally got a shot at reading Buttercup’s Baby.
 Up at Columbia they feel it’s definitely superior to The Princess Bride in satirical content.
 Personally, I don’t have the emotional attachment to it, but it’s a helluva story, no question.

 This was added on in 1987, after the movie version of The Princess Bride came out.

 Another addition was added for the book’s 25th anniversary edition, published in 1998, which concerns Goldman’s legal headaches with attorney Kermit Shog’s awful granddaughter, Carly.
-In 2003, the letter was updated once more (for the book’s 30th anniversary), but it got modern linking to a website where Goldman, finally, promises that the Wesley/Buttercup reunion scene can be emailed to inquiring readers.
+In 2003, the letter was updated once more (for the book’s 30th anniversary), but it got modern linking to a website where Goldman, finally, promised that the Wesley/Buttercup reunion scene could be emailed to inquiring readers.

 The website is defunct now, but if you went to princessbridebook.com, and plugged in your email, in short order you’d receive an email from Random House with … the text of all the Goldman Princess Bride letters.